-Children receive 4-5 fresh, nutritious meals that are cooked by our in-house professional chef.
+We provided 4-5 nutritious meals every day, cooked by our in-house professional chef.
 We shop for fresh ingredients daily and are happy to cater to any cultural, dietary or allergy requirements.
 We also provide fresh milk that we buy daily – we never use the powdered kind.

 For more information, please see our child care services page.

 Are nappies and formula provided for babies and young children?